Bernie Ulman

 Bernard Ulman (December 16, 1917 – 1986) was an American football and lacrosse official.

-Personal
+Biography

 Ulman played as a lacrosse midfielder at the University of Maryland from 1938 to 1943 and also played football for the school.
-In addition to officiating, he was a salesman of sports equipment.

-American football

 Ulman officiated in the National Football League (NFL) for fifteen years and was selected to officiate in Super Bowl I and Super Bowl IX.

-Lacrosse

-Ulman was one of the most well-known officials in the sport which spanned twenty years.
+Additionally, he was one of the most well-known officials in lacrosse; his career spanned twenty years.
 He was inducted into the National Lacrosse Hall of Fame as an official in 2003.
+In addition to officiating, he was a salesman of sports equipment.